Riley-Py/UWaterloo-Work/EARTH 121/Field Notes/Field Notes Journal 3 - What Do You See In The Video.md

 	- Has many air bubbles forming and popping, causing the lava to sputter into the air
 ### Answer (under 100 words)

 Lava moves across the Earth with a viscous consistency about it.
-It isn't runny like vinegar
+Lava isn't as free-flowing as water, but doesn't move as slow as molasses.
+As well, the flow is a bit analogous to a river, as in the video, it showed how the lava was sloshing about, with air bubbles forming and popping, launching the lava into the air in a sputter pattern.

 #earth121